verticlabs/html-boilerplate/docs/guideline-css.md

 ## TL:DR;

-* Be familiar with OOCSS and SMACSS.
+* Be familiar with [SMACSS](http://smacss.com/) and [OOCSS](https://github.com/stubbornella/oocss/wiki).
-* Use SASS, but only nest one level.
+* Use [SASS](http://sass-lang.com/), but only nest one level.
 * Write OOCSS modules for everything.
-* Name modules according to functionality (not content), and use descriptive names.
+* Name modules according to functionality (not content), and use [sensible](http://csswizardry.com/2010/08/semantics-and-sensibility/), descriptive names.
 * Namespace all sub-module elements by prefixing module name to selector (e.g. .modulename-subelement).
 * All modifiers should be prefixed with is-/has-, not module name.
 * Use SASS, but only nest one level.
-* Order properties in every rule like this: BOX, POS, TYPO, BG, MISC.
+* Order properties in every rule like this: BOX, POS, TYPO, BG, MISC, INC.
 * Use lowercase with dashes for naming.
 No camel casing or underscores.
 * Comment modules [like this](guideline-css-commentexample.css), and use double-dashes for inline/in-module comments.
 * Get familiar with the framework and build on it if you have a useful idea.